darklordabc/Legends-of-Dota-Redux/README.md

 ### Patreon ###
 - Nearly all the major features of Redux have been achieved by paying talented developers to implment them.
 If you enjoy Redux and can spare a few dollars, please consider supporting the mod financially so that it can continue to grow.
+- Supporting the mod will unlock exclusive features in game, as well as granting a special Discord role and Reddit flair
 - https://www.patreon.com/darklordabc

 ### Github Issues ###